CNCA-CeNAT/Torquitor/README.md

 ## Synopsis

-Torquitor is a simple yet effective web interface for pbsnodes and qstat.
+`Torquitor` is a simple yet effective web interface for Adaptative Computing's Torque.
 It uses a python daemon to obtain the information from pbsnodes and qstat and displays the information in a web interface through a php service.

 ## Motivation